cacilhas/kodumaro/docs/2020/10/type-isomorphism.md

 ### Algebraic Data Types

-[ADT](https://wiki.haskell.org/Algebraic_data_type) (don’t confuse with [ADT – abstract data type](https://www.geeksforgeeks.org/abstract-data-types/)) are compounded types, and their arity follows a simple arithmetic rule.
+[ADT](https://wiki.haskell.org/Algebraic_data_type) (don’t confuse with [ADT – abstract data type](https://www.geeksforgeeks.org/abstract-data-types/)) are compounded types, and their arity follows simple arithmetic rules.

 A disjunctive type – when the compounding values are exclusively optional, that means, one **or** another – has arity equal to the sum of its compounding types.